Biblical Answer

 What if I'm not worthy of God's love?

-The question of whether we are worthy of God's love is a common one, especially when we consider our sinful nature.
-However, the Bible teaches that God's love for us is not based on our worthiness, but rather on His own character and nature.
-As the psalmist wrote, "God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life" (John 3:16).
-This verse makes it clear that God's love for us is not based on our worthiness, but rather on His own initiative and desire to save us.
+The question of whether we are worthy of God's love is a common one, especially for those who struggle with feelings of inadequacy and guilt.
+However, the Bible teaches us that our worthiness is not based on our own merits, but rather on God's love for us.
+In fact, God's love for us is not based on our worthiness, but rather on His own character and nature.
+As the Bible says, "God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life" (John 3:16).
+This means that God's love for us is not dependent on our behavior or actions, but rather on His own desire to save us and show us His love.

 Ask a new question and get AI Christian answers instantly.